 It’s not uncommon for an ERP implementation consultation to take a few months.
 The timeframe for the consultation process will vary according to factors such as:

 - The number and distribution of employees who will be using the ERP platform;

 - The complexity and nature of your company’s operations;

 - The number and complexity of the features that will be included in the ERP platform; and

 - Other factors like the nature and size of deployment.

 Each ERP development, implementation, and deployment is unique and custom-tailored to the company’s unique needs.
 For this reason, it’s prudent to discuss the timeframe early in the consultation process so all stakeholders are aware of what to expect.

-At Cox-Little, ERP consulting staffing solutions are among our specialties.
+At Cox-Little, ERP consulting solutions are among our specialties.
 Contact us to learn more about how our ERP consulting services can lead to a successful ERP implementation for your business.